vuminhkh/tosca-runtime/README.md

 ![alt text](https://github.com/vuminhkh/tosca-runtime/raw/master/src/common/images/ManagerLessArchitecture.png "Managerless architecture")

+In this managerless Tosca Runtime configuration, no manager bootstrap is required to begin to use Tosca Runtime CLI.
+The deployment can event target a distant IAAS if each created VM has a public ip and is reachable.

 * Deployment image management: From installed types and topology archives, Tosca Runtime allows you to create docker images that can be used to deploy your topology.
 All necessary information are packaged into this image which make the deployment reproducible and can be shared with other people and other team.

   Usage: